-The employment of non-continuing faculty based solely on budget constraints whereby they are “cheaper” to use is strongly discouraged, especially the excessive use of per course faculty.
-Departments will examine staffing needs, including temporary, non-continuing faculty (through strategic planning, curriculum and program development and planning, academic program reviews, and relevant accreditation reviews.)
+The employment of non-continuing faculty based solely on budget constraints because they are less costly to use is strongly discouraged, especially the excessive use of per-course faculty.
+Departments will regularly examine staffing needs, including temporary, non-continuing faculty through strategic planning, curriculum and program development and planning, academic program reviews, and relevant accreditation reviews.
 It is imperative for departments to maintain adequate numbers of full-time faculty members as they consider these staffing needs.
-If it is determined that there is excessive use of temporary part-time faculty, department chairs and deans should petition the provost and vice president for Academic Affairs (VPAA) for additional full-time positions.
+If it is determined that there is excessive use of temporary, part-time faculty, chairs or directors and deans should petition the provost and vice president for Academic Affairs (VPAA) for additional full-time positions.

-Each academic department should continuously maintain a pool of applicants interested in teaching on a temporary basis [see AA/PPS No. 04.01.01, Faculty Hiring, paragraph 7].
-These prospective faculty members should be recruited through a careful search and screen process and should possess appropriate credentials for the position.
+Each academic department should continuously maintain a pool of applicants interested in teaching on a temporary basis (see AA/PPS No. 04.01.01, Faculty Hiring).
+These prospective faculty members should be recruited through a careful search and screening process.

-Based on an assessment of student demand, instructional capacity, and related factors, the chair or director will consult with the dean and the Associate Provost to ensure adequate funding is available to hire.
+Based on an assessment of student demand, instructional capacity, and related factors, the chair or director will consult with the dean and the associate provost to ensure adequate funding is available to employ temporary, non-continuing faculty.

 Reappointment and rehire are defined as follows:

-A faculty member is reappointed if he/she has not been terminated and if he/she had a faculty appointment the previous semester or summer.
-Assuming that the favorable evaluations cited in paragraph 12(a) below are on file in the department, the only paperwork required to reappoint a temporary, non-continuing faculty member is the appropriate contracting form and a Personnel Change Form (PCR).
-A PCR is required to reappoint a per course faculty member.
+Faculty members are reappointed if they have not been terminated and if they had a faculty appointment the previous semester or summer.
+Assuming that the favorable annual evaluations cited in Section 06.04 a. are on file in the department, the only paperwork required to reappoint temporary, non-continuing faculty members is the appropriate contracting form and a Personnel Change Request form (PCR).
+A PCR is required to reappoint a per-course faculty member.
 PCRs are not required for FTE appointments unless there is a change in pay, FTE, or cost distribution.
 More information on PCRs and appointment types is available from Faculty and Academic Resources PCR Resources.

-A faculty member is rehired if he/she has been through the termination process.
-Assuming that the favorable evaluations cited in paragraph 12(a) below are on file in the department, the paperwork required to rehire an employee is similar to that of a newly hired faculty member.
-The rehire must be approved by the Chief Diversity Officer and Director of Equity and Access.
-Prior hiring documents are maintained by the Faculty Records Office and the department should verify which documents are needed to complete a contracting packet for a rehired employee.
+Faculty members are rehired if they have been through the separation process.
+Assuming that the favorable evaluations cited in Section 06.04 a. are on file in the department, the paperwork required to rehire an employee is similar to that of a newly hired faculty member.
+Prior hiring documents are maintained by Faculty and Academic Resources, and the department should verify which documents are needed to complete a contracting packet for a rehired employee.

 The following guidelines should be used for the hiring of temporary, non-continuing faculty: